americanexpress/one-app/docs/recipes/Deploying-Modules.md

 ### Creating your Deploy Action

-This deploy action uses Zeit's `now-cli` which you will need a [token from Now](https://zeit.co/account/tokens).
+This deploy action uses Zeit's `now-cli` so you will need a create [token with Now](https://zeit.co/account/tokens).
 The below action runs whenever a release is created or a push to master occurs.
-The `now` command already comes available within GitHub actions, due to this you do not need to install this or add it to your `package.json`.
+You do not need to install or add `now-cli` to your `package.json` as the `now` command is available within GitHub actions, .

 ```yml
 name: Deploy